 Where to Dine

-Couples will adore the floating over lagoon like tables at the Intercontinental Resorts Le Lotus.
+Couples will adore the floating over lagoon-like tables at the Intercontinental Resorts Le Lotus.
 The stunning gourmet restaurant sits suspended over the peaceful waters below and is located next to the resort’s sand-bottomed swimming pool – making for a Tahitian dreamy setting.
-Intimate tables well placed along the water’s edge make you feel as though you are dining alone, and the whole scene is beautifully complemented by views of Moorea, fresh fish and fabulously heady French wines.
+Intimate tables well-placed under intimate lights make you feel as though you are dining alone, and the whole scene is beautifully complemented by views of Moorea, fresh fish and fabulously heady French wines.

-We suggest taking a trip to the island of Moorea specially to shop for the rare black pearls in the beautiful boutique of Tahia Collins.
-Take your time on the wild island and spend the afternoon splashing with dolphins in the special enclosed area of the Intercontinental or take out one of the thoroughbred horses for a gallop across the pristine white sands.
+We suggest taking a trip to the island of Moorea especially to shop for the rare black pearls in the beautiful boutique of Tahia Pearls.
+Take your time on the wild island and spend the afternoon splashing with dolphins in the special enclosed area of the Intercontinental Hotel or take out one of the thoroughbred horses for a gallop across the pristine white sands.
 Tahiti is one of the world’s most romantic destinations, so honeymooners can enjoy in any number of ways, – from kayaking and stargazing to wine-infused sunset dinners.

-Neighboring Bora Bora is also a must for those touching down or even chartering around Tahiti.
-Bora Bora is world famous for its marine rich waters making it one of the best diving spots you could ever wish for.
+The neighboring Bora Bora is also a must for those touching down or even chartering around Tahiti.
+Bora Bora is world-famous for its marine rich waters making it one of the best diving spots you could ever wish for.
 Take a tender out, grab your snorkel mask and make the most of the crystalline waters and the rainbow splashed fish and giant rays.